LEADING OFF: Cole vs Bieber, A's aim for 13th straight win - WTMJ

 Bauer is 2-0 with a 2.42 ERA in four starts for Los Angeles, fanning 36 in 26 innings.

 Last Sunday at Petco Park, Bauer limited the Padres to one run in six innings.
-Snell held the Dodgers to two hits in five innings.
+Snell limited the Dodgers to two hits in five innings.

-San Diego has won three straight early matchups between the NL West rivals, including the first two in this four-game series.

 CUBS CLUB